 - Academy of Postgraduate Studies

 - Belarus State Medical University

 - Institute of State Committee of Forensic Expertize

 * Some of the institutions listed are currently in development for CAST launch

 Desiring to maintain the best practice model, informed by research and practical experience, Zero Abuse Project has engaged its current educational partners in the development of a program approval process for the CAST curricula.
 The goal of the program approval is to establish a baseline of knowledge in the core competencies for students completing a course of study in the CAST curricula.
 At its most basic level, CAST students will be substantially better prepared for a front-line career than at any time in the past.

 CAST Job Opportunities

 Occasionally, we have job opportunities related to our Child Advocacy Studies program through our approved higher education partners.
-This page provides a listing of all of these types of opportunities and encourage candidates to reach out and connect with our team.
+Check out the opportunities below and encourage candidates to reach out and connect with our team.

 Ready to Get Involved?